Is Leverage Good or Bad?

 - Be aware of the potential impact of leverage inherent in your investments, both positive and negative, and the volatility therein.

-- Analyse the potential changes in the costs of leverage of your investments, in particular an eventual increase in interest rates.
+- Analyze the potential changes in the costs of leverage of your investments, in particular an eventual increase in interest rates.

 - Invest in top- and bottom-line growth, not just in increasing asset prices.